ID1010TERROR/Logic-Study/Logic.md

 3. Therefore Jane is a Monkey

 This is an example of a logically valid argument that is unsound.

+###Vacuous Truth
+Vacuous means empty, and in boolean logic it elaborates on the idea that in some instances it is possible for a premise to be logically True while not actually existing.
+Examples of this include:
+"I ate all of the vegitables on my plate, because there were no vegitables on my plate."
+Another example is that of an if/then relationship where the antecedent is false, for instance:
+"If i get elected, I will lower taxes, and I didn't get elected" In this case regardless of whether taxes were lowered, i technically told the truth, well.. at least the vacuous truth.

 ###Rules of Inference or Syllogisms
 In logic a rule of inference (AKA **Syllogism**) is a logical form consisting of a function which takes premises, analyzes their syntax and returns a conclusion or conclusions using deductive reasoning.